suikan4github/Akashi-04/README.md

 ## Functionality
 This board is designed to provide the audio functionality for the  STM32 series MCU.
 The connectors can be directly mounted on the Nucleo 64 series board and employs I2S interface of STM32 MCU.
-With this board, the following audio interface can be tested :
+This board supports following Nucleo :
 - STM32F446RE
 - STM32G431RB